petzval/btferret/README.md

+// CLIENT code

+char outbuf[4],inbuf[64];

 // NODE CLIENT - node 2
-// Connect as a client to the node 1 server
+// Connect as a node client to the node 1 node server connect_node(1,CHANNEL_NODE,0); // NODE CLIENT connect to node 1 NODE SERVER

-char outbuf[4],inbuf[64];
+// *** OR ***

+// CLASSIC CLIENT - node 2
-connect_node(1,0,0);  // connect to node 1
+// Connect as a classic client to the node 1 classic server connect_node(1,CHANNEL_NEW,1);  // CLASSIC CLIENT connect to node 1 CLASSIC SERVER
+                                // Mesh Pis listen on channel 1

    // Ping node 1 server
 outbuf[0] = 'p';